Article at a Glance:

 The CAGE questionnaire is a self-guided assessment that can be used as a first step in determining whether your drinking habits are cause for concern.
 It is used in a variety of settings, including medical practices and emergency rooms.
 It’s often a first-line questionnaire given to patients before other questions about substance use are asked.

 The questionnaire asks questions from a lifetime perspective rather than just a few months or a particular moment in time.
 The CAGE Assessment is scored by simply counting how many affirmative responses are noted.
 A score of two or more is clinically significant and indicates a high likelihood of an individual with an alcohol problem.
 Please consult a medical professional if this self-screening indicates a likelihood of alcohol abuse or addiction.

 History and Methodology of the CAGE Test

-Developed in 1968, the CAGE substance abuse screening tool is a questionnaire that was created by Dr. John Ewing, founding director of the Bowles Center for Alcohol Studies at the University of North Carolina at Chapel Hill.
-It was developed at North Carolina Memorial Hospital to detect drinking behaviors.
-The name of the test is an acronym that pulls one letter from each of the four questions in the test.
-“C” is for “cut,” “A” is for “annoyed,” “G” is for “guilty,” and “E” is for “eye-opener.”
+Developed in 1970 and published in 1984, the CAGE alcohol use screening tool was created by Dr. John Ewing, founding director of the Bowles Center for Alcohol Studies at the University of North Carolina at Chapel Hill.
+The name of the test is an acronym that pulls one letter from each of the four questions.
+“C” is for “cut down,” “A” is for “annoyed,” “G” is for “guilty,” and “E” is for “eye-opener.”